-Enjoy works from Quentin Blake from two emotive series, Children and Dogs, and Children, Birds & Dogs
+This exhibition showed works from Quentin Blake in two emotive series, Children and Dogs, and Children, Birds & Dogs

 There are few artists in the World as universally loved as Sir Quentin Blake.
 To say his name is to conjure instant recognition of his distinctive style and to recall a moment from your own childhood.
 If an image can say a 1000 words, then a drawing by Blake can tell an entire story!

-Immerse yourself in an exhibition that fuses artists and writers across generations and art forms, with creativity sparking creativity in turn.
-See an incredible gift of works from Sir Quentin Blake, read newly commissioned poetry that responds to his drawings and join our programme of live and digital events – What do you think about when you think about nothing? – all curated by children’s author and illustrator, Lauren Child CBE, who has been influenced by the genius imagination of Blake.
+This was an exhibition that fused artists and writers across generations and art forms, with creativity sparking creativity in turn.
+It was an incredible gift of works from Sir Quentin Blake, with newly commissioned poetry that responded to his drawings and a programme of live and digital events – What do you think about when you think about nothing? – all curated by children’s author and illustrator, Lauren Child CBE, who has been influenced by the genius imagination of Blake.

-We’re also reversing Blake’s iconic process of illustration, by setting words to his images.
-We’ve asked long-time collaborator Michael Rosen and writers Opefoluwa Sarah Adegbite, Jackie Kay, Yomi Sode, 4 BROWN GIRLS WHO WRITE (Roshni Goyate, Sharan Hunjan, Sunnah Khan and Sheena Patel) and Ben Westwood, to create poems in response to the drawings, which take you on an imaginative journey into a wide range of feelings and experiences of childhood.
+We also reversed Blake’s iconic process of illustration, by setting words to his images.
+We asked long-time collaborator Michael Rosen and writers Opefoluwa Sarah Adegbite, Jackie Kay, Yomi Sode, 4 BROWN GIRLS WHO WRITE (Roshni Goyate, Sharan Hunjan, Sunnah Khan and Sheena Patel) and Ben Westwood, to create poems in response to the drawings, which took you on an imaginative journey into a wide range of feelings and experiences of childhood.

-Bringing together artists and writers across generations, in the show and programme of events, allows Child to further explore creativity, inspiration, and the vital importance of creative work for children in acknowledging their experiences and shaping the adults they become.
+The exhibition brought together artists and writers across generations, and the programme of events allowed Child to further explore creativity, inspiration, and the vital importance of creative work for children in acknowledging their experiences and shaping the adults they become.
 Blake and Child are both Foundling Fellows, working with us to transform young lives through creative action.
-Given the growing crisis in children’s mental health we hope that this will create opportunities to reflect on the importance of the arts in supporting children’s wellbeing.
+Given the growing crisis in children’s mental health we hoped that it would create opportunities to reflect on the importance of the arts in supporting children’s wellbeing.

-We’ll also be running a competition, inviting children to write and illustrate their own chapters of a story, inspired by one of Blake’s new works.
-Details will be released here on our website, shortly.
+We also be ran a competition, inviting children to write and illustrate their own chapters of a story, inspired by one of Blake’s new works, which can be read here.

 ‘The drawings in my donation look at the relationship of the children I draw with living things around them – sometimes positive but often tentative – comparable to the ones they may have to the world around them.’
 Sir Quentin Blake